VirtoCommerce/vc-module-catalog/README.md

 1. Supports multiple search engines: Elastic Search, Elastic Cloud, Azure Search and Lucence;

-1. Functionality is exposed through REST API or .NET SDK that makes the inherent complexity of information retrieval;
+1. Functionality, which implements the inherent complexity of information retrieval is exposed through REST API or .NET SDK;

-1. The support documents can be easily extended by third party team.
+1. The support document types (Product, Category, Member) can be easily extended by third party team.

 ### Architecture Overview